 SAST helps test only the static aspect of your mobile application, which isn't enough to ensure complete security.
 Therefore, along with static testing, also opt for dynamic security testing for mobile applications.
 This will help you thoroughly test your mobile app and make it more secure.

-Myth 2: Mobile App Testing Is Similar to Testing Web Apps
+Myth 2: Web App vs Mobile App Security Testing

 Another common misconception is that web app testing tools & techniques can be used in place of mobile application security testing tools.